josephattalla/Dynamic-Tic-Tac-Toe-AI/README.md

 ## Data Collection and Analysis

 The `data_collection.sh` script can be used to collect runtime data for both C++ and Python implementations.
 The collected data is stored in `python.csv` and `cpp.csv`.
-The `analysis.ipynb` Jupyter notebook contains code to analyze the data and generate plots.
+The `analysis.ipynb` Jupyter notebook contains code to generate a plot.

 ## Plots